 The first rank is not important.
 Whether you gain 1st rank or 50th rank, or 500th rank, or below 1000, it doesn’t make any difference as far as I can see.
 So I constantly insist that the students improve their communication skills.
 A student might end up with 97 percent marks in their subjects, but without communication skills, he would not get the best jobs in the industry.
 A student with better communication skills will get the edge even with lower marks.

 People even with the best degrees may struggle if they don’t possess strong communication skills.
 And the opposite too happens all the time.
 People with average degrees make great careers on top of strong work ethic and communication skills.
 Look over your shoulders, and you’ll see plenty of examples from both the categories.
 Many get into the mad race of enrolling into the best colleges at the expense of everything else.
-By all means, do get into the mad race, but don’t ignore skills that may stymie your progress in future.
+By all means, do get into the mad race, but don’t ignore skills that may derail your progress in future.

-Let’s take few studies in this regard.
+Let’s look at two studies in this regard.

-D. Study from Stanford GSB
+2.3 Study from Stanford GSB

 Thomas Harrell, former professor of applied psychology at Stanford University Graduate School of Business (Stanford GSB), studied the traits of most successful Stanford GSB alumni.
 He studied a group of MBAs a decade after graduation and found that Grade Point Average (GPA) had no bearing on their success.
 One trait that was common among the most accomplished alumni was ‘verbal fluency’, a synonym for ability to confidently make conversation with anyone in any situation.